Doocey/tyne-time-hugo/content/post/2014-09-09-alan-pardew-at-a-point-of-no-return-with-newcastle-supporters.md

 ---
-title: 'Alan Pardew: At a point of no return with Newcastle supporters?'
+title: "Alan Pardew: At a point of no return with Newcastle supporters?"
-description: 'Unavailable	Tyne Time asks Newcastle United fans whether manager Alan Pardew is living on borrowed time at St. James' Park, or can he rescue his tainted figure?'
+description: "Tyne Time asks Newcastle United fans whether manager Alan Pardew is living on borrowed time at St. James' Park, or can he rescue his tainted figure?"
 author: Kevin Doocey
 type: post
 date: 2014-09-09T18:36:46+00:00
-excerpt: There are very few professions in the world that people often pray/beg/call for the sacking of an individual from his day job.
-Politics and football are an exception, and these are two things Mr. Alan Pardew is well used to both..
+excerpt: "There are very few professions in the world that people often pray/beg/call for the sacking of an individual from his day job.
+Politics and football are an exception, and these are two things Mr. Alan Pardew is well used to both.."
 url: /2014/09/09/alan-pardew-at-a-point-of-no-return-with-newcastle-supporters/
 dsq_thread_id:
   - "3002856886"